mailchimp/OAuth2-sample-apps/README.markdown

+_Archived: You can take a look, but the project relies on out of date dependencies and shouldn't be used as-is_

 Sample Apps for Testing MailChimp's OAuth2 implementation
 =========================================================
 This repo will contain sample apps or links to samples apps for testing the MailChimp OAuth2 implementation in various